This post includes Chamorro lyrics and an English translation for the song Korason, written by Jesse Chong and sung by Kelsey Duenas. Happy listening!

 Growing up, my grandmother always warned me against going to sleep with wet hair because if I did, I would wake up with crooked fingers or a crooked neck.
 It wasn’t until I started learning Chamorro and reading our legends in our language that I realized there is an entire legend based on this!
 Here is that legend, the version collected by Carmen C. Blas and narrated by Jay Che’le.

-Continue reading “Lesson 13: Adding Places to Your Actions – “I drank the coffee at the restaurant.””Kåntan Chamoru: Dispensa Yu’ Palao’an Sa’ Ti Guahu Para Hågu
+Continue reading “How to Say “I Drank the Coffee at the Restaurant” in Chamorro – Adding Places to Your Actions”Kåntan Chamoru: Dispensa Yu’ Palao’an Sa’ Ti Guahu Para Hågu

 This post includes Chamorro lyrics and an English translation for the song Dispensa Yu’ Palao’an Sa’ Ti Guahu Para Hågu by Ben De Leon Guerrero.
 Happy listening!